Halloween in Twenty Seventeen

-This year I expect to see more than a few Wonder Women, after Gal Gardot absolutely killed it in that role.
+This year, I expect to see more than a few Wonder Women, after Gal Gardot absolutely killed it in that role.
 And maybe a few Princess Ahmanet’s from the Mummy, played by the beautiful Sofia Boutella, who you might remember from Kingsman.
 I’m also looking forward to see college girl groups dressed like the gang from last year’s terrifying The Purge: Election Year.
 Ah, college.
 Not much has changed there.
-That classic, bikini or lingerie debate.
+The classic, is it a bikini or lingerie debate.
 Neither, it’s from a sex shop. #thatescalatedquickly

 So we all have that friend who absolutely kills it with their Halloween costume every year right?
 Morphing into their character with ingenuity and panache second to none.
 My friend in particular not only wins Halloween every year, she’s also a rock-climbing, sky-diving, gun-shooting, wave-surfing, shark-swimming, bodalicious badass babe who lives in Hawaii.

 I know, hard to believe she’s real but I can confirm that I’ve pinched her and yup, not a figment of my imagination.
 She’s blown me away with all her costumes over the years, and has kindly allowed me to share a few of them below!
 She mostly does couples costumes too, although for some reason I think you won’t mind if we just focus on hers for a minute.
 I can’t wait to see what she does this year…

 First things first, party people.
 There are a few guidelines we should discuss regarding what constitutes a Halloween costume.
 Zombies, vampires, cops and robbers, witches, sexy dead or undead, monsters, serial killers, murderous doctors, dentists, nurses, horror movie icons, villains, skeletons, deadly aliens, priests or nuns, asylum dwellers, devils, demons, mummies, and ghosts… are all ok!